faressc/dl4ad/extras/neural_audio_systems_milestones.md

         Unified feature extraction, generation, and processing approaches Marked the beginning of modern deep learning era in music production

-## Milestones in Deep Learning for Music Production
+## Milestones in Deep Neural Audio Systems

 Universal: